 What Does Home Depot's Debt Look Like?

-Shares of Home Depot (NYSE:HD) increased by 0.74% in the past three months.
-Before having a look at the importance of debt, let us look at how much debt Home Depot has.
+Over the past three months, shares of Home Depot (NYSE:HD) moved higher by 6.71%.
+Before we understand the importance of debt, let us look at how much debt Home Depot has.

 Home Depot's Debt